ai-abhishekdey/Mysql/Mysql_practice_exercise_1/README.md

 ```

-## Demonstration: Use of ORDER BY and LIMIT
+## DEMONSTRATION: Use of ORDER BY and LIMIT

 ### Print first 5 entires of movies table ordered by movie_id in ascending order : 101, 102..105